 According to the Centers for Disease Control and Prevention, more than 30 million people in the United States have diabetes.
 Even worse is that one in four people don’t know they have it.
-To help you prevent or control your diabetes, the physicians at NAG Clinics in Texas City and Pasadena, Texas, provide quality, comprehensive care so you can live your best and healthiest life.
+To help you prevent or control your diabetes, the physicians at NAG Clinics in Texas City, Texas, provide quality, comprehensive care so you can live your best and healthiest life.
 For expert diagnosis and treatment, call the office nearest you today or schedule your appointment online.

 Diabetes refers to your body’s inability to control its blood sugar levels.
 There are two different types of diabetes.